rdegges/rdegges-blog/articles/2010/deployment-system-requirements.md

-% Deployment System Requirements
+Title: Deployment System Requirements
-%
+Date: 2010-12-19 00:44
-%
+Author: Randall Degges

-# Deployment System Requirements
+Tags: programming

 Over the past month, my colleague Kurtis and I have been engineering a fully automated deployment system for all of our projects at work.
 This system was